dhruvkangaroo/Dhruv-Arcade/README.md

 # Dhruv's Arcade 🎮

-Welcome to **Pixel Arcade**, a retro gaming website where you can relive the golden era of gaming!
+Welcome to **Dhruv's Arcade**, a retro gaming website where you can relive the golden era of gaming!
 Built entirely from scratch, this project showcases the nostalgic charm of classic games with a modern touch.

 ## 🌐 Live Demo
 Experience the fun directly on [Dhruv's Arcade](https://dhruvkangaroo.github.io/Dhruv-Arcade/).